The Senior Officer of Trilogy Metals is Exercising Options

 See today’s analyst top recommended stocks >>

-The insider sentiment on Trilogy Metals has been neutral according to 58 insider trades in the past three months.
+The insider sentiment on Trilogy Metals has been negative according to 63 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

+Patrick Donnelly’s trades have generated a 21.2% average return based on past transactions.
+DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
+To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.